 Enable or disable scheduling for the organization.

 The maximum number of schedules that can be created by an individual user.
-All schedule types (Insights pages, ArcGIS Notebooks, and so on) count toward the total.
+All schedule types (Insights reports, ArcGIS Notebooks, and so on) count toward the total.

 The number of previous runs saved in the schedule history.